Get exclusive money-saving offers and guides

 |

-The initial ban period is 21 days among the three large reporting bureaus in Australia (Experian, Equifax and illion).
+The initial ban period will last for 21 days, no matter which of the 3 bureaus you use (Experian, Equifax and illion).

-If you're still concerned at the end of the 21 days, you can request an extension on the ban.
+If you're still concerned at the end of the 21 day ban period, you can request an extension on the ban.
 You can request an extension as many times as you want and will be informed of any extension in writing.

 You will usually have to provide the ACORN (Australian Cybercrime Online Reporting Network) Report Number or police report number to be granted a ban extension.
 You can compare the extension periods you can expect from the main credit reporting bodies below.